sunny-github-acc/pets-front/README.md

 # pets-front

 Open Source Pets Information System Front-end

+My input was to update some of the app's components.

 Live site is available at https://app.petbook.lt/.